-Kuala Lumpur or any part of Malaysia was never in our travel plans.
-However, with the visa situation in Thailand (read all about our first impressions of Thailand), we quickly decided and booked a short visit to Kuala Lumpur.
+Kuala Lumpur (KL) or any part of Malaysia was never in our travel plans.
+However, with the visa situation in Thailand (read all about our first impressions of Thailand), we quickly decided and booked a short visit to KL.
 After this visit, we returned and stayed for three weeks.

 Landing in Kuala Lumpur, Malaysia, we were pleasantly surprised by the instant contrast from Chiang Mai, Thailand.
 We were already excited to travel to a new destination and seeing the extensive stores and people at KL’s airport brought even more excitement.

 Kuala Lumpur is a bustling metropolis with old world charm and new world conveniences.

 We were stunned with how modern Kuala Lumpur is with it’s huge skyscrapers, efficient transit system, and its vast variety of foods and restaurants.

 Coming from a relatively big city in North America, the massive malls in Kuala Lumpur trumps those of Toronto’s.
 There’s every brand that we’re familiar with both luxury and discount, as well as local brands and neighboring Asian brands.

 Also, there are the local hawker food stalls that Southeast Asian countries are known for.
 In addition, you can find local franchise restaurants along with high end 5-star restaurants.
 The selection is varied and available for all budgets.

 It was so easy to get around the different neighborhoods of Kuala Lumpur.
 It’s definitely a walkable city, with sidewalks that are nicely paved (a stark contrast from our time in Chiang Mai).

 We also utilized Grab, Asia’s well known ride sharing app.
 It was quick, efficient and very inexpensive.
 We would go from one district to another for a few dollars only, even though in traffic it could possibly take 30-40 minutes for a 10km ride.